 MiFis do not need to be connected to the device for which they are providing an internet service, so users are free to place their MiFi mobile broadband in the optimum position in their room for internet connectivity.
 This can help with some of the network coverage problems that mobile broadband dongle users experience.

 Unlike dongles, MiFis do not require users to install any software on their Wi-Fi-enabled device.
-Consequently, owners can be surfing the web's highways and byways within a matter of minutes of getting home with their new device.
+Consequently, owners can be up and running online within a matter of minutes of getting home with their new device.

 MiFi unit price

-The cost of buying a MiFi with some providers is slightly higher than a buying a dongle.
-But that's a small price to pay given that you'll be able to connect to a huge range of devices, including iPads, iPods and music players that don't support dongles.
+The cost of buying a MiFi with some providers is slightly higher than buying a dongle.
+But that's a small price to pay given that you'll be able to connect a huge range of devices — including iPads, smartphones or tablets — that don't support dongles.

 Sharers can soon run through their allowance

-Allowing more than one person to use a connection makes it more likely that you will reach your monthly download limit much faster.
-This means that you may have to be more vigilant to ensure you do not exceed your usage allowance.
+Allowing more than one person to use a connection makes it more likely that you'll reach your monthly download limit much faster.
+This means that you may have to be more vigilant to ensure you don't exceed your usage allowance.

 Unfortunately not.
 Older MiFis use different technology and are not equipped to connect to 4G networks.

 Need a dongle instead?
-Check out all our dongles: Dongle deals
+Check out all our dongle deals.